EliahKagan/Dijkstra/README.md

 *O(V log V)*.

-The asymptotic runtime of the Fibonacci heap is thus always at least as good as both an unsorted priority queue and a binary heap even for the specific cases where they work best (so it is strictly better than either in the general case), though its large constants often make it an inferior choice in practice.
+The asymptotic runtime of the Fibonacci heap is thus always at least as good as both an unsorted priority queue and a binary heap, even for the specific cases where each of those works best.
+So it is strictly better than either in the general case, asymptotically speaking.
+But its large constants often make it an inferior choice in practice.

-### Choose your form(s) output
+### Choose your form(s) of output

-By default, &ldquo;Dikstra&rdquo; shows output as a &ldquo;graph drawing,&rdquo; though a few other forms of output are available.
+By default, &ldquo;Dijkstra&rdquo; shows output as a &ldquo;graph drawing,&rdquo; though a few other forms of output are available.
 They are controlled by the checkboxes under *Output*.
 Any combination may be chosen, though if you uncheck all of them then the program assumes this is a mistake